 "The problem is that these millions of Americans will produce predictable traffic congestion," writes eclipse cartographer Michael Zeiler.
 "Imagine 20 Woodstock festivals occurring simultaneously across the nation.
 Large numbers of visitors will overwhelm lodging and other resources in the path of totality.
 There is a real danger during the two minutes of totality that traffic still on the road will pull over at unsafe locations with distracted drivers behind them."

 The U.S. DOT is advising municipalities to treat the eclipse as a "planned special event" for which there is no recent precedent in American history.
 Indeed, the last time a total solar eclipse traversed the U.S. in 1918, car registrations numbered only a little over 5.5 million.
 Today, that number stands at north of 263 million.

 "Travelers should be at their observation location a minimum of a couple hours before totality," the U.S. DOT advises in its eclipse fact sheet.
 "The role of state and local DOTs may include instituting roadblocks or other measures to keep people from making illegal turns as they drive around looking for 'the perfect spot' as eclipse totality nears."

-The U.S. DOT is urging those states within the path of totality to share their experiences in handling the traffic surge with those in the bullseye for next total solar eclipse to cross the nation on April 8, 2024.
+The U.S. DOT is urging those states within the path of totality to share their experiences in handling the traffic surge with those in the bullseye for the next total solar eclipse to cross the nation on April 8, 2024.

 Curious to see how the eclipse might look from your location to weigh your options?
 Check out the details on Google's helpful online simulation here.